An Interview with Designer Kishani Perera

 NT: What are your design calling cards?

 KP: I am drawn to texture and color and a layered look, to pieces that have interesting features.
 I’m definitely not a minimalist.
 Even when we do contemporary houses, I’ll add in pieces like a Native Trails sink that has some detail, a handmade quality to it.
 Everything I do has to have warmth.
-In my own house, which I’m designing now, I plan to put one of your 30-inch hammered copper sinks in the kitchen, and I’m thinking about a smaller one in one of the bathrooms as well.
+In my own house, which I’m designing now, I plan to put one of your 30-inch hammered copper sinks in the kitchen.
+I’m also thinking about a smaller one in one of the bathrooms as well.

 NT: Oh, what’s the plan for your own home?

-KP: I’m trying to do a woodless house—no wood—because I’ve discovered I have a really crazy sensitivity to mold, and even new wood has little bits of mold in it.
+KP: I’m trying to do a woodless house—no wood—because I’ve discovered I have a really crazy sensitivity to mold.
+Even new wood has little bits of mold in it.
 I’m conducting a bit of an experiment to see if it makes a difference in the house so I’m doing everything concrete and metals—organic but not porous.
 I usually use concrete more in elements rather than everywhere.
 But the way I’m doing it at my house it’s going to have a lot of warmth, and I’m doing a lot of white concrete.
 Floors, kitchen, everything—tons of it.